CASEYGUNGEON/Team-4-Project-2/README.md

 ##Users
 As a user you can:
 * View public potlucks, even if the User is not logged in.
-* Create a User Account if you are unregistered.
+* Create a User Account if you are unregistered, a create account requires:
+  * Username
+  * Password
 * Login to a User Account.
   * If the credentials are incorrect, you are provided an error and told to try again.
   * If the credentials are correct, you are granted additional options for creating potlucks and editing items within them.